Freakwill/pyrimidine/paper/paper.md

 When designing a new algorithm that may much differ from GA, it is recommended to inherit from the mixin classes initially, especially overriding the `transition` method, though it is not coercive.

+When designing a new algorithm, especially one that significantly differs from a GA, it is advisable to start by inheriting from the mixin classes and redefining the `transition` method, though this is not mandatory.

 <!--
 IterativeMixin  - - ->  CollectiveMixin
     |                      |